softwaresaved/automated_testing/README.md

 A test oracle was created from data provided by researchers for user acceptance testing.

-The Apache ANT build tool was used to develop a simple regression test framework.
-It runs the linker using ANT's support for invoking Java programs (ANT `java` task).
+The [Apache ANT](http://ant.apache.org/) build tool was used to develop a simple regression test framework.
+It runs the linker using ANT's support for invoking Java programs (ANT's `java` task).
 It then checks that the anonymised output files existed, using ANT's support for checking if a file is available (ANT's `available` task).
 It then compares the anonymised output files to those of the test oracle, using a simple Java program to compare files line-by-line using a simple Java program that mimics `diff`.

 ## Comparing actual outputs to expected outputs

-We now have a simple regression test framework, implementing our recipe for regression testing.
-Our framework runs our code and checks the output files against a test oracle.

 We will now look at problems that can arise when comparing the actual outputs from our code against our expected outputs and how to solve these.